bobmonsour/11tybundle.dev/content/blog/2025/11ty-bundle-66.md

 ---
 bundleIssue: 66
 eleventyComputed:
-  title: "Issue {{ bundleIssue }} - Meetup reminder, Installing a JavaScript Runtime, Plug in your Font Awesome, A fruity red starter, From Instagram to Pixelfed, RSS entries are ID'd, A variety of posts, A new look here...And 10 releases, 24 posts and 5 sites to see"
+  title: "Issue {{ bundleIssue }} - Meetup reminder, Installing a JavaScript Runtime, Plug in your Font Awesome, A fruity red starter, From Instagram to Pixelfed, RSS entries are ID'd, A variety of posts, A new look here..."
   description: "11ty Bundle Issue {{ bundleIssue }}"
 date: 2025-02-04
 tags:
   - 11ty Bundle
----

-_An email version of this blog is available. **[Subscribe here](#newsletter-subscribe)**._

 ---

 **_A note from Bob:_**